meta pixel code

 In order to be convicted of a crime in North Dakota, a state prosecutor must prove that the defendant meets both of these elements.
 This means that a person must commit the unlawful act (actus reus) and must have done it intentionally or known it was wrong while doing it (mens rea).

-A prosecutor cannot simple say that a defendant committed a crime, but instead must prove each and every element of a crime beyond a reasonable doubt in order for a defendant to be convicted.
+A prosecutor cannot simply say that a defendant committed a crime.
+Instead, a prosecutor must investigate and prove each and every element of a crime beyond a reasonable doubt in order for a defendant to be convicted.

 Next, we discuss your case with the prosecution and relay any potential plea agreement negotiations with you.
-From this point, discuss with you the best strategy moving forward.
+Then, we’ll discuss with you the best strategy moving forward.
 This may entail accepting a plea deal in order to avoid jail time or to keep a crime off of your record.

 [Click here for What You Need to Know when Arrested in North Dakota.]